Andrij-Nalyvayko/Andrij-Nalyvayko/README.md

 - 🔭 I’m currently working on self-development and development of self-discipline

-- 📚 I’m currently learning JavaScript, React and other relevant skills
+- 📚 I’m learning JavaScript, React and other relevant skills

 - 💪 I solved 150+ katas on [CodeWars](https://www.codewars.com/users/Andrij%20Nalyvajko)